State Attorneys General

 Notification should be provided at least 48 hours prior to filing of action.
 Prior notice is not required under HITECH when it is not feasible, such as in circumstances that require immediate injunctive relief.
 In such cases, states should provide notice as soon as possible.

 SAG who are contemplating HIPAA actions should contact the appropriate OCR regional office to discuss possible actions with OCR staff.
-Contact information for the OCR regional offices is available here.
+Visit the OCR regional offices for contact information.